-Excerpt from Melissa's 20 minute presentation for Speaking Without Thumbs - DAI's 3 day graduation lectures marathon, July 2016
+Excerpt from Sandar's 20 minute presentation for Speaking Without Thumbs - DAI's 3 day performance lectures marathon, July 2016

 Bassam el Baroni read it as a parasitic work.
 Michel Serres’ idea of the parasite “reminds us that parasites are part and parcel of our daily existence.
 When they come up in moments like this they are surprising because they are mostly silent.”
 The sound-lag in this work was interesting for el Baroni because they reference scenes such as the one in Blue Velvet where the singer’s voice doesn’t match the image onscreen.
 For el Baroni, this also has to do with the idea of ventriloquism and puppetry and it creates a kind of performativity where there is an uneasy feeling.
 “For me, the question still is the problematic of whether it can escape skepticism or the feeling that it is a joke.
 It needs to be adjusted to an intention that goes beyond their original functions.
 But the intention is not clear – are you being skeptical?
 What is the intention?”

 Marina Vishmidt looked at this through the terms “condensing, amplifying, and rebuilding”.
 On the one hand, she says, “it is a kind of skit on the presentation form and a reassertion of authorship, agency and ownership of materials – a literalization of appropriation, of transformation of materials.”
 It also recalled the romantic irony mentioned by Degot.
 German romantic poetry, she says, already includes its own reflectivity so there is a romantic irony.
 In this sense, “undermining authorship is a corrosive romantic irony in a way.”
 Vishmidt spoke to Sandar directly, “Not stating your intention so clearly is effectively destabilizing.
 It is absolutely tied to its context and its context is perhaps its intention.”
 She called it a “a sharp performance of recursion.”